-Try using proper body mechanics.
+Try using correct body mechanics.
 For example, if you need to pick something up, squat

 down, bending at your knees and keeping your back straight.
-Avoid bending over from
+Try not to bend over from

 Use good posture when sitting or standing and do back-strengthening exercises.
 Ask